 Earthshine Nature Programs will come to you!

 Learn about our native wildlife and nature in a unique hands on program where you will meet many of our education animals in a one on one and face to face way that you will never forget!
-Wildlife program choices include reptiles and amphibians, animal adaptations, habitats, endangered species and wildlife conservation, native wildlife, connectedness and the web of life.
+Wildlife education program choices include reptiles and amphibians, animal adaptations, habitats, endangered species and wildlife conservation, native wildlife, connectedness and the web of life.

 1-1.5 hour programs: $200

 Contact us if you would like a program to be longer than 1.5 hours or you would like to have multiple programs in the same day.
 We offer discounts for multiple programs in the same location on the same day.

 Payment is expected on the date of the program.
-However, if you have honest trouble paying for your program due to budget restrictions and the like please do not feel like this will limit you from having a program at your school or event.
+However, if you have honest trouble funding your program due to budget restrictions please do not feel like this will limit you from having a program at your school or event.
 There may be limited grants avaliable to cover part or even 100% of the program so please contact us so we can talk about other payment options.

 Also, depending on the size of your class or group, there is always the option of having each child bring $5-$10 from home to help pay for the program.